geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex3_Implement_PW_Mgmt.md

 17. In your browser, close the **Change password** tab.

 18. You should now test the lockout threshold functionality.
-In the **My Dashboard - Azure Active Directory admin center** tab, select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.
+In the **Authentication methods - Azure Active Directory admin center** tab, select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

 19. Once you are signed out as Holly, the **Pick an account** window will appear.
 Select **Use another account**.

 20. In the **Sign in** window, enter **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.

 21. On the **Enter password** window, enter any mix of letters and then select **Sign in**.
 Note the invalid password error message.

 	Repeat this step 2 more times.

 	Since you set the **Lockout threshold** to **3**, note the error message that you receive after the third attempt.
 Laura's account has been temporarily locked to prevent unauthorized access. <br/>

 	**Note:** You will be prohibited from logging in as Laura until after the **90 second lockout duration** that you set earlier.

-22. After 90 seconds, try logging in again to verify that you can log in.
+22. After 90 seconds, verify that you can log in once the lockout threshold has ended by logging in using the password **Pa55w.rd**.
+If your log in is successful, you should return to the Azure Active Directory admin center.

 # End of Lab 4